webpro-nl/knip/README.md

 - Unused files can be removed.
 - Unused dependencies can be removed from `package.json`.
 - Unlisted dependencies should be added to `package.json`.
 - Unused exports and types: remove the `export` keyword in front of unused exports.
-Then you (or tools such as the TypeScript language server in VS Code and/or ESLint) can see whether the variable or type is used within the same file.
+Then you (or tools such as TypeScript language services in VS Code and/or ESLint) can see whether the variable or type is used within the same file.
 If this is not the case, it can be removed.

 🔁 Repeat the process to reveal new unused files and exports.
 Sometimes it's so liberating to remove things!